 After a burger and a coffee, it goes back on the bumpy muddy road again.
 When passing the Arctic Circle I was even more disappointed than when I (still as a European) saw the Niagara Falls for the first time.
 It is not a European type tourist attraction – read shops and cafes – at all.
 There is nothing, but a sign to take a photo.
 No clothes to watch and foreigners’ fashion to adore.

-Later when driving further north through taiga to the left and right with a creek here and there and the pipeline as a guide I wonder why people still use pin boards instead of pinterest.
-My husband punches the break because in front of the car a partridge mom decided to cross the dirt road walking with her kids.
+Later when the drive on the Dalton Highway goes further north through taiga to the left and right with a creek here and there and the pipeline as a guide, I wondered why people still use pin boards instead of Pinterest.
+With a sudden, my husband punches the brake because in front of the car a partridge mom decided to cross the dirt road walking with her kids.

 We pass the last tree.
 Gently rolling plains turn into plain flats.
-No counter traffic since an hour.
+No counter traffic for an hour.
 A caribou.
 The pipeline to the right.
 I start counting caribous, we pass a musk ox herd of 14.
+Pipeline to the left.
 30 caribous.
 We can see miles in the dry cold air only a pingo blocks the view to the left.
 The haulway and pipeline turn around the pingo and so do we.
-My husband punches the break and I stop counting caribous.
-In front of us is a huge herd of caribous using the haulway to migrate south!
+My husband punches the brake and I stop counting caribous.
+In front of us is a huge herd of caribous using the haul way to migrate south!

 Photos: G. Kramm